wax54/react-pizza-time/conceptual.md

   - Redux Thunk exposes dispatch to any function that is passed into dispatch (as opposed to an action object).
 You can then dispatch an action in a function you dispatched.
 This is handy for async ops.

 - What are propTypes?
+  - A way of validating the Props given to a component in React Develoment

 - Describe the `useCallback` hook.
 What is it used for?
+  - The useCallback hook is a way of writing a function that will persist between renders.
+This is useful when you are using a function in a useEffect hook.
+Since that function is supposed to be in the Dependency array, if we didn't use useCallback, everytime the function rerendered the function would be remade - which would cause the useEffect to be called again, possibly causing another rerender, possibly causing an inifintie loop.
+But, if we use useCallback, rerendering the component won't make a new function so it won't cause a loop.

 - Compare and contrast the `useReducer` hook with Redux (including react-redux).
 Why would you choose one over the other?
+  - useReducer is useful for storing and manipulating a single section of data.
+Redux is useful for handling an entire applications data.
+While you can hoist useReducer to the top of an App, and use Context to mimic the flow of React-Redux.
+You cannot combine reducers with useReducer, and each dispatch is useReducer specific, so this can get messy quick if your application needs to split the store up into many sections.